KesPatil/MEK_kinase/README.md

  + `service.sh` is bash script to extract protein trajectory from system trajectory  <br />
  + `zone_highlighter.ipynb` is the code to identify specific zones on the free energy landscape  <br />

+### 4. For docking input and output files <br />

+Krishna can you give me some text here to write and I will add it, Thanks  <br />

 ## Citations